Therapist in Bradford-on-Avon

 Photo by Mario Purisic on Unsplash

 This Personal Bill of Rights is an idea that we all have certain rights as human beings in personal relationships with others.
-We should be free to exercise these rights in a relationship and allow others the same freedoms.
+We should be free to exercise or assert these rights in a relationship and, at the same time, consider the needs of others, allowing them the same freedoms.

 I’ve included this list in my blog because I have found it helpful to use as a reference in becoming aware of how I am, in relationships.
 Awareness is the first step in understanding and dealing with a situation.
 The Personal Bill of Rights gives us an idea of how things could be/should be for us and how we should respectfully treat others.

 TRIGGER WARNING : It may be that when you read through the list, some readers may start to become aware of how they do not assert or accept some of these rights.
 For people who may have experienced childhood trauma or relational abuse, reading this list may trigger distressing emotions.
-If this sounds like you, please always seek support.
-This can be from loved ones or professional help.
+If this sounds like you, consider seeking support.
+This can be from trusted loved ones or professional help.
 Counselling is a supportive process which can help work through relationship issues such as these.

 Personal Bill of Rights